-4Over the last years, the fraction of denied refinance applications was higher than the fraction of denied purchase applications.
-According to HMDA data, in 2007 banks denied 30% of refinancing and 20% of purchase loan applications; in 2017 those numbers were 19% and 12% respectively.
+4Over the last years, the fraction of denied refinance applications was higher than that of denied purchase applications.
+According to HMDA data, in 2007, banks denied 30% of refinancing and 20% of purchase loan applications; in 2017, those numbers were 19% and 12%, respectively.
 The main reasons for their denial include bad credit history, high debt-to-income ratio, and low collateral value (high loan-to-value ratio).

-scores, but are less likely or able to refinance and borrow.
-Therefore, the associated change in aggregate consumption in response to monetary policy is lower compared to scenarios where people with the most extensive benefits from refinancing can freely refinance.
+the associated change in aggregate consumption in response to monetary policy is lower compared to scenarios where people with the most extensive benefits from refinancing can freely refinance and borrow.